pencil2d/pencil2d.github.io/download/nightly/index.md

 up-to-date versions of Pencil2D.
 They usually contain new fixes and features that have not made it into a stable release yet, however they can also contain new bugs.

-We provide Nightly Builds for Windows (32-bit and 64-bit), macOS and Linux (64-bit).
+We provide Nightly Builds for Windows (32-bit and 64-bit), macOS (Intel and Apple Silicon) and Linux (64-bit).
 However, because these downloads are created in an automated process, it is possible for the build to temporarily fail on some operating systems.
 In case a certain build is not available for your operating system, please check the preceding builds.